Out of the ShadowsJoin us as we walk to raise awareness for suicide prevention

 You can make a difference by participating in Lifeline South Coast’s Out of the Shadows walk for suicide prevention, held to coincide with World Suicide Prevention Day, September 10 every year.

-Join us this year as we go virtual and walk to raise awareness, remember the lives of loved ones lost and unite in a commitment to combat the stigma around suicide.
+Join us in 2021 to raise awareness, remember the lives of loved ones lost and unite in a commitment to combat the stigma around suicide.

 Lifeline South Coast virtual garden

 The Lifeline South Coast virtual garden has been created as a place to come together, a place for remembrance and reflection.
 Unity in knowing you are not alone.

 With your help, we hope to have as many flowers planted as possible to send a powerful message of hope and connection to those who are impacted by suicide.

 There are four native flowers to pick from which each have a special meaning.